-Our investing activities generally reflect cash used for acquisitions of property and equipment and, in 2015, distributions received from our equity method investments.
-Purchases of property and equipment were \$0.8 million, \$0.5 million and \$0.9 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-Distributions received from equity method investments were \$0.5 million for the year ended December 31, 2015.
+Our investing activities generally reflect cash used for acquisitions of fixed assets, distributions received from our equity method investments and, in 2016, purchases of available-for-sale securities.
+Purchases of fixed assets were \$1.9 million, \$0.8 million and \$0.5 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Distributions received from equity method investments were \$1.7 million and \$0.5 million for the years ended December 31, 2016 and 2015, respectively.
+Purchases of available-for-sale securities were \$16.8 million for the year ended December 31, 2016.
+There were no purchases of available-for-sale securities for the years ended December 31, 2015 and 2014.